 We perform ongoing credit evaluations of our customers and adjust credit limits based upon payment history and current credit worthiness, as determined by a review of current credit information.
 We continuously monitor collections from our customers and maintain a provision for estimated credit losses based upon historical experience and any specific customer collection issues that have been identified.
 We record charges for estimated credit losses against operating expenses and charges for price adjustments against net sales in the consolidated financial statements.
 The reserve for estimated credit losses at February 28, 2013 and February 29, 2012 were \$7,840 and \$5,737, respectively.
 The increase in the reserve is due to the Company's acquisition of Hirschmann and the related increases in sales and accounts receivable.
-While such credit losses have historically been within management's expectations and the provisions established, we cannot guarantee that we will continue to experience the same credit loss rates that have been experienced in the past.
+While such credit loss rates that have been experienced in the past.
 Since our accounts receivable are concentrated in a relatively few number of large customers, a significant change in the liquidity or financial position of any one of these customers could have a material adverse impact on the collectability of accounts receivable and our results of operations.